Rosen-Team-B/Rosen_B/documentation/meetings/clientMeetings/2022 09 27 - Client meeting W3  part 1.md

 - Inspection for any abnormality such as leaves, plastic bags, connection cracks between pipeline that would result in leakage, fish, etc.
 - Inspection also for places to check such as man whole,
 - Info about water pipelines not on the official website since this part is still in production, and only in oil pipeline on the website
-- Looking for a web-app that will integrate with their current workflow that will facilitate.
+- Looking for a web-app that will integrate with their current workflow that will facilitate the finding of the certain unique objects found in the pipeline

 Other terms not understood: